By Hamilton Lempert, MD, Chief Medical Officer, Coding Policy

 In such instances, if you do not sign the chart within the specified timeframe, the charts cannot be billed.
 So, if you do not sign your chart until three days after you see a patient, the chart is unbillable.

 Unbilled charts mean that you will not receive relative value unit (RVU) credit for the chart.
 What’s the number one reason why a chart cannot be billed?
 Missing signatures.
 For you to receive appropriate credit for the patients you see, you must sign your documentation.
-No one else can sign your charts for you.

 Although not all charts need to be signed within 48 hours, it is impossible to know which charts require it at the time of service.
 Therefore, to be safe, make it a best practice to sign all of your charts before you leave at the end of your shift.